fsu-fall2022-capstone/Project-Group-5/progress_report.md

 >>> Robert: Worked on XML formatting and parsing.
 >>> Nicholas: Worked on XML formatting and parsing as well as the wrappers.
 >>> Tyler: Worked on setting up our encryption and decryption methods which will be used when we implement the database.
->>> Cameron: Worked on formatting issues into newpaper images.
+>>> Cameron: Worked on formatting issues into newspaper images.
 > 5) Everyone contributed to the video.

 ## 6) **Plans for the next increment**